BR-Visualization/brcharts/.github/ISSUE_TEMPLATE/new_graph_request.md

 **Figure shell**

-Give a figure shell which could be a draft version
+Give a figure shell for the requested new graph (could be a draft version)

 **A brief introduction to the graph**